mohdAffancodes/mohdAffancodes.github.io/README.md

 &
 An arcade classic BRICK_BREAKER deskstop app

-# Which work across Windows,Mac & Linus
+# Which work across Windows,Mac & Linux

 To see them live type this repository name/any one of my folders except soundWAV and favicons in a browser